-with Adira and MUFG, for two consecutive years, deepening their collaboration with MUFG.
+Bank Danamon has become a main sponsor of IIMS,2 together with Adira and MUFG, for two consecutive years, deepening their collaboration with MUFG.
 In addition, the bank is increasing investments in its retail business through branch remodeling and digitalization to enlarge its customer base.

-Multifinance, which is a main player in auto finance, and Standard Chartered Bank's retail assets in Indonesia, to capture discontinuous growth opportunities.
+Recently, the bank announced the acquisition of Mandala Multifinance, which is a main player in auto finance, and Standard Chartered Bank's retail assets in Indonesia, to capture discontinuous growth opportunities.